Skip to main content

 Windows - Sysprep Log Path

 1. When sysprep is successful, the VM will automatically power off.
 Verify that the VM has stopped in Prism.
-If you mounted the Frame Guest Agent ISO file as a CD-ROM, be sure to eject the CD-ROM device on the VM.

 Tag VM